7 facts from our Fitness Genes Review

 Fitness Genes Introduction

-Fitness Genes (FitnessGenes) is a direct-to-consumer DNA testing company that was launched in 2013 by Dr. Samantha Decombel and Dr. Dan Reardon.
-The company operates out of the United Kingdom.
-Based on genetic testing, lifestyle data, body composition, and fitness goals such as losing weight or building muscle mass.
-The company will analyse your DNA to provide tailored workouts and nutrition plan based programs, as well as access to a genetic coaching team and a supportive online community to help you meet your weight loss goals.
+Fitness Genes (FitnessGenes) is a direct-to-consumer DNA testing company launched in 2013 by Dr. Samantha Decombel and Dr. Dan Reardon.
+The company analyses DNA to provide tailored workouts, nutrition plan-based programs, access to a genetic coaching team, and a supportive online community.
 Read more in our Fitness Genes review!

 How to Get Started